redblobgames/circular-obstacle-pathfinding/README.md

 ## Generating hugging edges

-Each hugging edge starts at the endpoint of a bitangent, traverses around the circle, and terminates at the endpoint of a different bitangent.
-Importantly, the starting bitangent determines the direction the hugging edge takes&mdash;clockwise or anticlockwise&mdash;as it travels around the circle, and the direction of the hugging edge&mdash;clockwise or anticlockwise&mdash;determines which bitangents can serve as the termination of the hugging edge.
+Each hugging edge starts at the endpoint of a surfing edge, traverses around the circle, and terminates at the endpoint of a different surfing edge.

 <svg id="hugging-edge" width="600" height="300">
   <template v-if="valid">